JoshuaDRose/Pong/README.md

 ## Pong

 A simple pong game.
-Made with the help of @ExtremeYeti
+Made with the help of @ExtremeYeti1267